 - Pollen – 246

 If we use the simple formula (CADR x 1.5) to calculate the coverage area, we get 350 – 360 square feet, which means the manufacturer offers us the correct information.
 360 square feet is a fairly large space so you can safely use this air purifier in most of the rooms in your house, including the basement and the attic.
-If you’re looking for something bigger or smaller, make sure to checkout our best of 2018 guide to find out our top rated purifiers in each size category.
+If you’re looking for something bigger or smaller, make sure to checkout our best of 2018 chart to find out our top rated purifiers in each size category.

 I believe that long warranty is the indication of quality.
 The longer the warranty is, the more the manufacturer is certain that the item can hold up for a long period of time.
 This model comes with a 2-year warranty, which is a great advantage.